 ‘“With anxiety stoked by fear-inducing media stories, and shamed by their peers, parents grasp for simple authoritarian solutions often against their kids’ interests.
 But when parents [and educators] take the time to appreciate and connect with their kids’ digital interests, it can be a site of connection and shared joy’—and a way to mentor kids to discover their own creativity.”

 Let’s focus on parenting, on educating, on open dialogue with our young people.
-The generation in need of guidance here is not the one endangered by the perceived evils of the smartphone.
-We’re in this together.
+Some will inevitably need close guidance, perhaps even intervention, but let’s not underestimate young people.
+The generation most in need of guidance here when it comes to the algorithms of alarm is not the one endangered by the perceived evils of the smartphone.
+Let’s not be governed by fear.
+Hot potato, we’re in this together.

 Andrew-Gee, Eric.
 Your Smartphone is Making You Stupid, Antisocial and Unhealthy.
 So Why Can’t You Put It Down?
 The Globe and Mail.
 January 9, 2018.